hotwax/oms-documentation/Plugins/CSV Mapping.md

 ## Introduction

-Papa Parse package is a package that allows systems to parse CSV data to JSON and JSON to CSV data.
+Papa Parse package is an in-browser parser that allows systems to parse CSV data to JSON and JSON to CSV data.

 ## Installation